pavave/DeSciBase/Docs/pitch-deck.md

-# 🧠 DeSciBase — Decentralized Science Chainlet
+# 🧠 DeSciBase — Decentralized Science Chainlet (Legacy) and EVM Migration

-**DeSciBase** is a decentralized publishing protocol for scientific research, powered by blockchain, IPFS, and its own modular appchain built with Saga.
+**DeSciBase** is a decentralized publishing protocol for scientific research, originally powered by Saga — a modular appchain built on Cosmos SDK.
-Researchers can publish, share, and monetize their work in a censorship-resistant, community-governed ecosystem using $DSB and DAO logic.
+Currently, DeSciBase is migrating to Ethereum-compatible smart contracts deployed on the Holesky testnet, while the Saga implementation is archived for future reference.

 ---

 ## 🔹 Vision

-To create an open and verifiable repository of scientific knowledge, free from centralized control — governed transparently by its own chainlet logic and token incentives.
+To build an open, verifiable repository of scientific knowledge, free from centralized control — transparently governed by its native chainlet logic and token incentives.

 ---